AnymouseProphet/SocialistHousing/README.md

 When the `pdflatex` compiler detects `spacemono.sty` then it will use Space Mono as the monospace font.
-If it is not detected, it will use whatever monospace font is currently set (Courier if `times.sty` was loaded, otherwise the default Computer Modern monospace font).
+If it is not detected, it will use whatever monospace font is currently set (Courier if `times.sty` was loaded, otherwise the Latin Modern monospace fonts are used).

 ### Digital Signature Support

-This is only needed if you want to add a cryptographic digital signature to your fork of the manifesto.
+This is only needed if you want to add a cryptographic digital signature to your fork of the manifesto and that only happens when the `canonicalversion` macro is defined as `yes`.

 If the `pdflatex` compiler finds `digsig.sty` then it will load that file and include the `appendix/signature.tex` file which contains the form field allowing